sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 - Physic port index.
 Get from "index" field of PORT table.
 - Event type.
 Can be "Add" or "Remove".

 As port mapping information might be updated during runtime, the global port mapping information cannot be shared properly among main process, state machine process and DOM sensor update thread.
 A possible solution is to use share memory between different processes, but it will introduce process level lock to many places which is hard to maintain.
-So, a simple solution is to store local port mapping information in main process, state machine process and DOM sensor update thread and update them via event.
+So, a simple solution is to store local port mapping information in main process, state machine process and DOM sensor update thread and update them according to port configuration change.
 In this case, no explicit lock is needed and we can keep the logic as simple as it is.
 Of course it takes more memory, but port mapping information would be very small which should not cause any memory issue.

 ##### 1.4.3.1 Subscribe CONFIG_DB PORT table change #####